“Mom, Dad: I’m staying”. Initial labor market conditions, housing markets, and welfare.

 Income Inequality and Residential Segregation

-From 1990 until today, income inequality (Gini coefficient) increased by over 30%, and residential income segregation increased by approximately 50% (Neighborhood Sorting Index) in Sweden.
-This project investigates the effects of income inequality on residential income segregation by neighborhoods using Swedish full-population data from 1991-2014.
+From 1990 until 2017, income inequality (Gini coefficient) increased by over 30 per cent, and residential income segregation increased by approximately 50 per cent (Neighborhood Sorting Index) in Sweden.
+This project investigates the effects of income inequality on residential income segregation by neighborhoods using Swedish full-population data from 1991–2017.

 Effects of the COVID-19 Pandemic on Population Mobility under Mild Policies: Causal Evidence from Sweden

 Sweden has adopted far less restrictive social distancing policies than most countries following the COVID-19 pandemic.
 This project uses mobile data to examine the impact of the Coronavirus outbreak under the Swedish mild recommendations and restrictions regime on individual mobility.